Jan Louda

 Jan Louda (born 25 April 1999) is a Czech badminton player.

 Career

 Louda started playing badminton at a small age of 5, when his father introduced him to the sport of badminton.
 In his career so far, he has won international titles in Czech Republic, Mexico, Slovakia and Ukraine.
-He will represent Czech Republic at the 2024 Summer Olympics in the men's singles discipline.
+He represented Czech Republic at the 2024 Summer Olympics in the men's singles discipline.